StackGuardian/tirith/CONTRIBUTING.md

 - **Search First**: It helps to check if your problem or feature request has already been discussed before opening a new issue.
 - **Be Detailed**: When you open a new issue, providing as much detail as possible really helps.
 Feel free to use our templates for bugs and feature requests.
 - **Be Respectful**: Let's all be kind and considerate in our communication.
+- **Solving Issues**: Limit yourself to solving a maximum of four `good first issues`.
+Once you've reached this limit, consider tackling other types of issues.
-- **Solving Issues**: Don't take on more than 3-4 `good first issues` at once, and work on only one issue at a time.
+- Work on only one issue at a time.

 Thank you for taking the time to help improve our project!